Cheef Botanicals

 Pros of THC for Sleep

-Many advocates swear by the strong sedative properties of tetrahydrocannabinol with research available to support their claims.
-A 2004 study reports that 15mg of tetrahydrocannabinol caused subjects to say they felt “increased sleepiness,” and fell asleep faster.
+Many advocates attest to the powerful sedative effects of tetrahydrocannabinol, and research supports these claims.
+A 2004 study found that a 15mg dose of tetrahydrocannabinol led subjects to report feeling “increased sleepiness” and falling asleep more quickly.

 Tetrahydrocannabinol interacts with receptors in our brains in such a way that it greatly affects the sleep/wake cycle, but it can also get the user high.
 If you are okay with the psychoactive effects, THC might help you get to bed faster.